-After running for a few years in my 20’s, I took some time off to focus on career and kids.
+After running for a few years in my 20’s, I took some time off to focus on a career and family.
 I got back to it in 1996 at age 40, and started seriously going after the marathon distance in 2005.
-10 years later, I have completed 24 marathons in 17 states and hope to continue collecting states in the coming years.
-The Steeplechasers have pushed me to race different distances, including the hateful-but-fun track series of our Summer Decathlon.
-In my spare time, I volunteer for the Steeplechasers in various roles, including race director of the Frederick Women’s Distance Festival.
+I am averaging 2 to 3 marathons per year and have 30 marathons (23 states) as of March, 2018.
+I love that the Steeplechasers have pushed me to do more racing, including the track races of our Summer Decathlon series.
+My PR’s are likely behind me, but I am focused now on maintaining and improving age-grade results.
+When I’m not training or racing, I do quite a bit of volunteer work for the Steeplechasers in various roles, including club Treasurer and Race Director of the Frederick Women’s Distance Festival.